-- "Good morning" is said when you first see someone in the morning. - "Good night" is said when you are going to bed. - "Hi" or "Hello" are used at other times of the day. - "How are you?" or "How are you doing?"
+- "Good morning" is said when you first see someone in the morning. - "Good night" is said when you are going to bed. - #Hi" or "Hello" are used at other times of the day. - "How are you?" or "How are you doing?"
 Is often used as part of a greeting; most people simply reply "Fine, thanks." - Americans often ask, "How is it going?"
 (Which sounds like "Howzit goin?)
 This is also a greeting.
 You can reply, "Good, thanks."
 Or "Fine, thanks."

-- If your hosts offer you more food and you say "no thanks", they may not offer a second time.
+- If your hosts offer you more food and you say "no thanks", they may not offer a second time. - If you want more food, you should accept the first offer or ask "May I please have some more

-HINT: If you are hungry It is polite to ask for moyou know there is more available.

-I would love: I would love to have some more."
+HINT: If you are hungry It is polite to ask for more food, if you know there is more available.
+"If there is any more rice, I would love to have some more."
 Or, "Is there any more soup?
-I am really hungry today.
+I am really hungry today."

-eat, you can say, "Thank you for preparing this dish, but I don't really enjoy potatoes.
+If you do not enjoy a particular dish, but would like more to eat, you can say, "Thank you for preparing this dish, but I don't really enjoy potatoes.
 Could I have more salad instead?"